 2.8 After signing the Assignment Form or an Authority Document, the Client shall be obliged to cease negotiations with the airline concerned and direct any contact made by the airline to AirHelp in order to ensure that AirHelp achieves the best result possible.

-Article 3: Description of Services
+Article 3: Description of Justice as a Service

 3.1 AirHelp asserts the Client’s Claim for Flight Compensation from the operating airline on the basis of Regulation 261/2004 or any other Air Passenger Rights Regulation in force applicable to the Client’s particular air travel.

 3.2 Flight data and information may be submitted to AirHelp via the website, mobile apps, email, other electronic or software solutions supported by AirHelp or phone.